UC-Berkeley-Extension/global/README.md

 ### `[phingcall] ...
 The remote end hung up unexpectedly`

 If you try `phing artifact` and get an error, you might need to extend permissions on your artifacts folder.
 Run `chmod -R 776 artifacts` from your host machine.
+If you still get errors, try restarting the virtual machine (`ddev restart` after exiting ssh).

 You might get a `You have changes which must be committed before you may build an artifact` error next.
 Go to your `global/.git/gitconfig` file and set `filemode` to false.